 Specifics for Students and Faculty

-The vice provost for faculty affairs, the vice provost for academic affairs, the vice provost and dean of the Graduate School, and the director of academic resources all assist the provost in carrying out her duties.
+The vice provost for faculty affairs, the vice provost for academic affairs, the vice provost and dean of the Graduate School, and the assistant provost for academic resources and systems all assist the provost in carrying out her duties.

 Who Reports to the Provost?

-Nine academic colleges on campus report to the provost, along with the instructional programs of the College of Agricultural Sciences and Natural Resources, University Libraries, the Student Success Center, Enrollment Services, the Chancellor’s Honors Program, and a number of academic support offices.
+Nine academic colleges on campus report to the provost, along with the instructional programs of the College of Agricultural Sciences and Natural Resources, University Libraries, the Student Success Center, Enrollment Management, the Honors and Scholars Programs, and a number of academic support offices.

 The provost oversees budget allocations to these units and works with them for planning, development, implementation, assessment, and improvement of all academic programs, policies, and supporting infrastructure including facilities and information technology.
 She has direct responsibility for the recruitment, retention, and renewal of the faculty, and contributes to maintaining the infrastructure that assists the faculty in teaching and research.